Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 responds to the click: `preventDefault()`.

 In this case --- for a link --- the default behavior of the browser in response to a click is to navigate to the URL of the link.
-This method call prevents that, and as a result, the browser remains on this page, and it is as if nothing happened.
+This call to `preventDefault()` prevents that, and as a result, the browser remains on this page, and it is as if nothing happened.
 In effect, we have broken the links.

 What can you do with this?
 ***************************************************************